April is National Child Abuse Prevention Month

 National Child Abuse Prevention Month was first observed in 1983 by proclamation by President Ronald Reagan.
 The Office on Child Abuse and Neglect continues to coordinate activities, prepare promotional materials and host multidisciplinary forums focused on prevention, education, and awareness on an annual basis.

 Every April, Child Abuse Prevention Month is an opportunity to learn about the signs of child abuse and how to prevent it.

 River Bridge Regional Center is dedicated to the prevention and treatment of child abuse.
-During April and throughout the year we hope to engage our community through dialogue and action to keep our children safe.
-Join us in community discussions, trainings, and classes to learn more about abuse and actions that we can all take.
+During April and throughout the year, we hope to engage our community through dialogue and action to keep our children safe.
+Join us in community discussions, classes, and events to learn more about abuse and actions that we can all take.
 By breaking the silence and exposing the secrecy that binds child abuse, we can make a positive impact and be the change in the lives of children.